OSVVM/.github/profile/README.md

-OSVVM is a verification framework, VHDL utility library, VHDL Verification component library, and a scripting flow that simplifies your FPGA or ASIC verification project from start to finish.
+OSVVM is a VHDL verification framework, verification utility library, verification component library, and a scripting flow that simplifies your FPGA or ASIC verification project from start to finish.
 Using these libraries you can create a simple, readable,